zaczap/bios201/Workshop1/README.md

 	java -jar $PICARD AddOrReplaceReadGroups I=NA12892.markduplicates.bam O=NA12892.markduplicates.rg.bam RGID=1 RGLB=lib1 RGPL=illumina RGPU=unit1 RGSM=NA12892 SORT_ORDER=coordinate CREATE_INDEX=True

 Finally, we perform base quality recalibration (BQSR).
-From the author's of GATK:
+From the authors of GATK:

-> In a nutshell, [BQRS] is a data pre-processing step that detects systematic errors made by the sequencer when it estimates the quality score of each base call.
+> In a nutshell, [BQSR] is a data pre-processing step that detects systematic errors made by the sequencer when it estimates the quality score of each base call.

 <!--java -jar $PICARD CreateSequenceDictionary R=grch37.fa O=grch37.dict # not necessary?-->